arunsrin/arunsrin.mkdocs/home/books/fiction/sci-fi/index.md

 A collection of notes and reviews on authors who explore the boundaries of physics, consciousness, and the future.

+### Hyperion, by Dan Simmons (2026)

+Alas, Dan Simmons has passed away.
+I decided to read his most famous book in his memory.
+TBH I prefer Ilium more, but this is a good book too.
+7 travelers on a pilgrimage to a terrifying alien being tell their stories.

 ### Axiomatic, by Greg Egan (2021)
 A short story collection from one of my favourite hard-sci-fi writers.
 Excellent as always.